Home ยป Blog ยป Christmas

-A step-by-step guide for how to dry oranges, cranberries, and pomegranates and preserve magnolia leaves and boxwoods for Christmas decor.
+A step-by-step guide for how to dry oranges, cranberries, and pomegranates and preserve magnolia leaves and boxwoods for natural Christmas decor.

 I’ve had ONE main goal for Christmas this year: to make our home feel cozy and classic by foraging our yard and using lots of elements from nature.